shanec14/DS-ML-Projects/Polynomial_Regression_and_Comparison/README.md

 In addition to polynomial regression, two other regression models are trained and compared:

 1. **Linear Regression**: A non-regularized linear regression model is trained and evaluated.
-2. **Lasso Regression**: A Lasso regression model with regularization is trained and evaluated.
+2. **Lasso Regression**: A Lasso regression model with regularisation is trained and evaluated.

 The R² scores of the polynomial regression, linear regression, and Lasso regression models on the testing set are compared to understand the relative performance of each model.